Norma Rae: Plot

-Norma Rae Wilson is a worker in a cotton mill that has taken too much of a toll on her family's health for her to ignore their poor working conditions.
+Norma Rae Webster is a worker in a cotton mill that has taken too much of a toll on her family's health for her to ignore their poor working conditions.
 She is also a single mother with two children by different fathers, one dead and the other negligent, and frequently has flings with other men to alleviate her loneliness and boredom.
 Initially, management tries to divert her frequent protests by promoting her to "spot checker", where she is responsible for ensuring other workers are fulfilling work quotas.
 She reluctantly takes the job for the pay hike, but when fellow employees, including her father, shun her for effectively being a "fink" to the bosses, she demands to be fired.
 Instead, she is demoted back to the line.

 Two men enter her life, and that changes her perspective.
 A former co-worker, Sonny Webster, asks her out after causing trouble for her at the mill.
 Divorced with a daughter, he proposes marriage after a short courtship; recognizing how long it has been since she met a non-selfish man with whom to keep company, she accepts his offer.
 After a few charged encounters with Reuben Warshowsky, a union organizer from New York City, Norma Rae listens to him deliver a speech that spurs her to join the effort to unionize her shop.
 This causes conflict when Sonny observes she's not spending enough time at home and is frequently exhausted when she is present.
 When her father drops dead at the mill of a heart attack—a death that could have been averted had he been allowed to leave his post early instead of waiting for his allotted break—she is more determined to continue the fight.